roipoussiere/Zazouck/README.md

 ### How it works
 The program works in 2 steps:
-- First, it creates a table file wich containing parameters of the 3d model.
+- First, it creates a table file which containing the connectors parameters.
-- Then, it creates the stl files of the connectors, from this table.
+- Then, it creates stl files of the connectors, from the table.

 ### Differences between Zazouck and Zazoucko
 On the picture herebelow, this is Zazouck, the construction kit : it's a customisable 3d printable part to connect wood, platic or metal rods together.
 Zazoucko is a program which generates Zazouck kits from a 3D model.
 You can use Zazouck without Zazoucko by using [the Openscad file](scad/corner.scad) or simply going on the  [Thingiverse page](http://www.thingiverse.com/thing:179597).